Skip to content

 Current registry trust model

 The registry is currently self-witnessed by AttestLayer.
-All checkpoints are signed by the issuer key and published at registry.attestlayer.com.
+Checkpoints are signed by the registry key and published at registry.attestlayer.com.
+Receipts inside verification kits are signed by a separate issuer key.
 External witness cosignatures are structurally supported but not yet active.
+Do not infer third-party witnessing, external notarization, or external anchoring unless this page explicitly says they are active.
 When independent witnesses are onboarded, this section will be updated.

 What reviewers can verify independently

-• Receipt signature — verify the Ed25519 signature against the published JWKS
+• Receipt signature — verify the Ed25519 signature against issuer.jwks.json

 • Manifest integrity — recalculate SHA-256 hashes and compare to the manifest root

-• Key history — audit the full key rotation history at the registry JWKS endpoint
+• Key history — audit the full key rotation history at both JWKS endpoints

-• Offline verification — use the bundled verifier or registry verify-kit.zip without any live session
+• Offline verification — use the bundled browser verifier included in the kit, without a live session

 Verification infrastructure